 1/7/2020

-How to Make Remote Employment Work for You and Your Employee
+Making Remote Employment Work for You and Your Employees

 Despite a few corporate dinosaurs—including some that are now extinct—that cling to the belief that workers must be in a permanent physical office with all their coworkers eight hours a day, five days a week, the marketplace recognizes the value of a remote workforce and the importance of offering workplace flexibility.
 Research—and the associated business outcomes—proves the point.